kerberos-io/hub/README.md

 ### MongoDB

 A MongoDB instance is used for data persistence.
 Data might come from the Kerberos Pipeline or user interaction on the Kerberos Hub frontend.
+You can consider to use managed MongoDB (through [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or a cloud provider like AWS, GCP or azure) or you can use the self-hosted deployment as mentioned below.

+For the self-hosted deployment we will be using [the official bitnami mongodb helm chart](https://github.com/bitnami/charts/tree/main/bitnami/mongodb).
+Please navigate to there [repository](https://github.com/bitnami/charts/tree/main/bitnami/mongodb) for more configuration options.

-We will create a namespace for our Mongodb deployment as well.
+We will create a namespace for our MongoDB deployment as well.

     kubectl create namespace mongodb